The

 character and application to overcome all human weaknesses.
 Sometimes I

 think that character has more to do with the artistic life than talent.
+It’s

 certainly more important than getting breaks or winning grants.